RedKing7/simon/README.md

 trello board: https://trello.com/b/Ppz9ySi9

-Things I'd like to add later:
+Things I'd like to do later:
-  -leaderboard
+-add a leaderboard
-  -different difficulties
+-make sound files smaller, for more consistent audio across devices